What is Available To Promise (ATP)? – Formula & Examples

 For other periods, the quantity has been scheduled for that specific period minus client commitments for this and different periods until the additional amount is planned in the MPS.

-Cumulative ATP with a look ahead
+Cumulative ATP with a Look Ahead

 The equation for calculating the production rate is the sum of ATP from the previous period and MPS of the period minus the backlog of the period.